ahdis/chmed/pages/_includes/profiles.md

 # MedicatonPlan

+The medication plan summarizes the entire, current medication of a patient.

+## Bundle

 {% include img.html img="bundle_medicationplan.png" caption="Bundle Medication Plan" %}

-## Bundle

 The FHIR ressource Bundle bundles the corresponding entroes in a document.
 It contains